AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 * **JSON Max Key Length**: limit the maximum length of the internal key generated to 255.
 This key is associated with the column ID.
 * **JSON Max Duplicate Keys Allowed**:  limit the maximum total number of duplicate JSON property names, which are used as column ID, to 150.

 The activity is not supported JSON structure as:

 * Combining array object with other non-array elements
 * JSON array object is nested within one or more intermediate array objects.

+>[!CAUTION]
+>
+>The External API activity is meant for fetching campaign-wide data (latest set of offers, latest scores, etc.), not for retrieving specific information for each profile as that can result in large amounts of data being transferred.
+If the use case requires this, the recommendation is to use the [Transfer File](../../automating/using/transfer-file.md) activity.

 ## Configuration {#configuration}